The Fire generator creates a new Fire

 Method async()

 Add an asynchronous evaluation to be evaluated in another process without blocking the server.
-See the Delaying code execution in Fiery vignette for more information
+This function has been deprecated in favor of using your own async framework of choice, e.g. mirai or promises

 Method set_client_id_converter()